uriel1998/agaetr/docs/README.md

 ```

 ## 7. Feed Preprocessing

+This is being incorporated into the entire flow of the system.
+However, if you're
+using flatpak, please keep in mind that the binaries called by your "cmd" must be
+accessible either because they're inside the flatpak or because you've given
+the flatpak permissions (e.g. through flatseal or the like)

 While RSS is *supposed* to be a standard... it isn't.
 Too often there are
 unusual or irregular elements in an RSS feed.